ElementAstro/atom-docs/src/content/docs/en/algorithm/algorithm.md

 ---
 title: Atom Algorithm Library
-description: Detailed documentation of the Atom Algorithm Library, including implementations of various algorithms such as KMP, BloomFilter, and BoyerMoore.
+description: Detailed of the Atom Algorithm Library, including implementations of various algorithms such as KMP, BloomFilter, and BoyerMoore.
 ---

-## Overview

-The `atom::algorithm` namespace provides implementations of various algorithms, focusing on string searching and data structures.
-This module is part of the Atom library and is defined in the `ATOM_ALGORITHM_ALGORITHM_HPP` header file.

 ## Classes